A successful businesswoman launching her life coaching business in Washington, D.C. wants to expand her business and attract new customers.

 Concerned about cost: "It seems like a lot of money up front to work with someone who might not even be a good fit for my personality or problems."

 Short on time: "I wouldn't even know where to start catching someone up on my problems-- there is a big time investment."

 - Three different key value propositions for life coaching emerged from my competitive brand analysis: motivational, strategic goal setting and skills development, and therapeutic.
-In my interviews, users wanted someone to be accountable to while working toward their goals.
-If my client emphasizes motivation, accountability and strategy in service offerings, she can appeal to new customers.
+In my interviews, users wanted to be accountable to someone while working toward their goals.
+If my client emphasizes motivation, accountability, and strategy in service offerings, she can appeal to new customers.

 - Most people are at least casually interested in life coaching, but many mentioned being short on time and money.
 If my client offers a free consultation that’s fast and easy to sign up for, she can turn casually interested people into return customers.

 After conducting my research, I spent the first two weeks iterating with my client on logo design and branding.
 We wanted her customers to feel confident, comfortable and empowered to tackle any challenges that inspired them to seek life coaching.
 Also, we wanted lighthearted brand imagery to differentiate my client from the stock photos of tree-lined parkways, disheveled notebooks, and meditating women featured on her competitors’ websites.

 A bright color palette, custom SVG illustrations, and straightforward typography highlight my client’s warm and empathetic approach to life coaching.

 After settling on a brand-mark and icon set, I created a single-page microsite prototype that highlighted my client’s service offerings, testimonials, and included a scheduling interface.
 I used Ryan Singer’s shorthand to design my user flow and then created mockups in Figma and Principle.